-Fleet Cost: Each ISP-CVED officer and inspector is issued a patrol vehicle that is used for traffic enforcement and roadside inspections among other State Police functions.
+Fleet Mileage Cost

 The portion of miles that is determined to be eligible for reimbursement under this grant is what is coded in ISP's Time and Labor payroll reporting system by the CVEO's and /MCI's.
-This equates to an estimated 1,039.000.00 miles (CY 2019 data) that are funded by this grant.
+This equates to an estimated 1,000.000.00 miles that are funded by this grant.
 The State of Indiana reviews and adjusts the mileage reimbursement rate for each quarter.
-We use an estimated cost of \$.26 per mile, which is a \$.39 per mile reimbursement rate less the deprecation portion of \$.13 per mile.
-Depreciation is figured separately and mileage along with depreciation help offset the costs of operating the state-owned vehicles assigned to help achieve the goals of the program.
-These operating costs include maintenance, fuel, and tires.
+We use an estimated cost of \$.50 per mile.
+The miles driven per year varies from year to year and this is an estimate.
+The cost per mile also varies due to the State of Indiana's policy, so the \$.50 used for this estimate is on the high end.